When people think of PR, it conjures up images of having to phone a journalist and pitch a story down the line. Scary for some of you, I know!

 There’s that word again!

-For example, I was working with an organisation on their major annual event.
+For example, I was working with an organisation on their annual event.
 They wanted media coverage from a particular publication.
 Instead of the usual press release, I sent them a draft version of the blog post I was writing for the organisation’s own website PLUS a video we’d produced – again, for the organisation’s website.

 Make your next piece of content something the media can use on their online platforms.
 Revisit one of the above tips and then turn it into something you can use in your next pitch to a journalist.